Dhruvil5995/brain/README.md

 # Brain Tumor Detection Web App

-####  This repository contains a Flask-based web application for detecting brain tumors using a pre-trained deep learning model.
+####  This repository contains a Flask-based web application for detecting brain tumors using a deep learning model.
 Users can upload an MRI brain scan image, and the application will predict whether a brain tumor is present or not.

+## Deep Learning Model

+The brain tumor detection model used in this application was trained separately and resides in another repository.
+You can find the model repository [here](https://github.com/your-username/brain-tumor-detection-model).

+## Usage

 ## How to Use